-After their master’s crucifixion two of the disciples, dejected and perhaps fearing for their lives, were leaving Jerusalem for Emmaus about twenty miles away.
-They were discussing His arrest, trial and death when a stranger (who they didn’t recognize was Jesus) joined them.
+After our lord and master’s crucifixion two disciples, dejected and perhaps fearing for their lives, were leaving Jerusalem for Emmaus about twenty miles away.
+They were discussing his arrest, trial and death when a stranger (who they didn’t recognize was Jesus) joined them.
 Their new acquaintance inquired what they were talking about.
 They figured him to be a foreigner just passing through so they told him of Jesus of Nazareth, how he was a mighty prophet of God who many hoped would liberate Israel from their Roman oppressors but he had been arrested and crucified.
 They told how women had visited his tomb and found it empty and even claimed they were visited by angels who said he was alive, and how others went and found it empty too.
-Someone defying a Roman guard to steal his body is one thing the two agreed but an angel declaring Him alive?
+Someone stealing a body a Roman guard detail was guarding is something they believe could possibly happen but an angel declaring Him alive?
+They just didn’t have a belief that went that far.

 Then the stranger said “O foolish ones, and slow of heart to believe in all that the prophets have spoken!
 Ought not the Christ to have suffered these things and to enter into his glory?”
-And beginning at Moses and all the prophets, he expounded to them in all the scriptures the things concerning himself.”1
+And beginning with Moses then the prophets, he expounded to them in all the scriptures the things concerning himself.”1

 There is no recording of just what exactly Christ, still a stranger to the two, told about himself, in the third person, as they continued their journey to Emmaus.
 Surely it included His revelation to Abraham in Genesis 15:13-14, of how his descendants would one day be strangers in a land not theirs where they would be oppressed but eventually liberated.
 If so He must have told of how the Lord used his mighty works to free them.